Subscribe / Renew

 Public47 writes, “The new hill-climb stair will become an active addition to the city and allow access from the Eastlake commercial core to Good Turn Park on Lake Union.
 In addition, the alley path will increase connectivity and safety for what is currently an unimproved dead-end.”

-The team also includes Karen Keist Landscape Architects and KPFF, civil engineer.
+The team also includes Karen Kiest Landscape Architects and KPFF, civil engineer.

 Shilshole is currently planning 42 net-zero units at 3825 Bridge Way N., and recently completed 61 units at 2359 Franklin Ave.
 E.